3 years ago

-In August, Matt Hancock announced that the new National Institute for Health Protection (NIHP) would take over the responsibilities of Public Health England in driving the prevention of ill-health.
+In August, Matt Hancock announced that the new National Institute for Health Protection (NIHP) would take over the responsibilities of Public Health England in driving the prevention of ill health.
 Breast Cancer UK is calling for the NIHP to have direct responsibilities to monitor, research and regulate harmful chemicals to protect public health.

 Today’s joint letter calls for urgent action to reduce public exposure to harmful chemicals linked to increased breast cancer and other serious health problems.
 This includes banning or restricting chemicals which may cause cancer, are toxic, and interfere with our endocrine (or hormone) system.
-These chemicals, known as endocrine disrupting chemicals or EDCs, are of particular concern as they may impact not only on our health but those of future generations.
+These chemicals, known as endocrine disrupting chemicals or EDCs, are of particular concern as they may impact not only our health but those of future generations.

 The letter highlights how such chemicals, even at low concentrations, trigger chemical reactions in the body that increase our chances of suffering from chronic and lethal diseases.
 Diseases including hormone dependant cancers such as breast cancer, reproductive problems, developmental effects, and neuro-behavioural problems.

-Despite mounting scientific evidence, public health and cancer prevention strategies, have failed to address environmental pollutants leading to a gap in cancer prevention policy, which weakens our battle to prevent disease.
+Despite mounting scientific evidence, public health and cancer prevention strategies have failed to address environmental pollutants leading to a gap in cancer prevention policy, which weakens our battle to prevent disease.
 In sharp contrast, the EU has developed its own ‘Chemicals Strategy for Sustainability’ and ‘Beating Cancer plan, both of which contain legislative commitments to address EDCs and carcinogens.

 “Breast Cancer UK is proud to join leading charities and expert researchers in calling on the Department of Health to give the new National Institute for Health Protection responsibilities for monitoring, researching and proposing restrictions on harmful chemicals.

 This omission is unacceptable and weakens our battle to prevent disease.
 It’s time for public health plans and cancer strategies to acknowledge the evidence and address the impact of harmful chemicals on the nation’s health.
-As the UK leaves the EU transition period and prepares to develop its own chemicals regime, we urge the Department of Health and DEFRA to work together to keep harmful chemicals out of our daily lives to protect public health and the environment.”
+As the UK leaves the EU transition period and prepares to develop its own chemicals regime, we urge the Department of Health and DEFRA to work together.
+In order to keep harmful chemicals out of our daily lives to protect public health and the environment.”

 It’s time for the UK Government to develop its own action plan to support a non-toxic environment.
 Maintaining and enhancing public health and environmental protections from harmful chemicals linked to breast cancer must be treated as a post-Brexit priority!